KrzychuK121/TrainingManager/README.md

 This project was created using **Spring Boot v.3.2.2**.
 Please make sure you have everything what is necessary to run the project.

 ### Setup database
-You need ```compose.yaml``` file in project directory that contains Docker PostgreSQL server setup.
+You need `compose.yaml` file in project directory that contains Docker PostgreSQL server setup.
 It's all you need, because spring will look for this file and when he finds it, the container will be created and spring will connect to database automatically.
+But it will does not work if you don't have `Docker` installed on your machine.

-Your database name is defined inside ```.env``` file in project directory, default is ```POSTGRES_DB=local-database```.
+Your database name is defined inside `.env` file in project directory, default is `POSTGRES_DB=local-database`.
 If you want other database name, you can change it before loading it.
-If you created container with other name of database and you want to run application with different database, then you have to create it manually first and change name of database in ```.env``` file.
+If you created container with other name of database and you want to run application with different database, then you have to create it manually first and change name of database in `.env` file.

 ### Step by step:
 1. Clone the repository
+2. Make sure you have `Docker` installed on your computer.
+If not, download it
-2. Open pom.xml file as project (recommended using IntelliJ 2023)
+3. Open pom.xml file as project (recommended using IntelliJ 2023)
-3. Run the application and test it using default accounts
+4. Run the application and test it using default accounts

 ## How to solve migrations problems
 * **Migrations**: It might happen that new commits might change migration order (seeding java migrations invoked after table structure changes).
 In that case it is recommended to remove all migrations from *"flyway_schema_history"* and drop all tables except *"flyway_schema_history"*.
 Eventually, you can try to remove few migrations and data/tables connected with them.